Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Matrix encoding

 We have established that all labelled transition matrices of DOAGs are variation matrices.
 Note that the converse is not true.
 For instance, the matrix pictured in Figure~\ref{fig:invalid} is a variation matrix of size~$3$ that does not correspond to any DOAG\@.
-The property of this matrix which explains why it cannot be the image of a DOAG is pictured in red on the Figure, and will be explained in the rest of this section, in particular in Theorem~\ref{thm:matrix}.

-We now characterise which of those variation matrices can be obtained as the labelled transition matrix of a DOAG\@.
-Consider such a matrix.
+The property of this matrix which explains why it cannot be the image of a DOAG is pictured in red on the Figure.
+The rest of this section is devoted to characterising which of those variation matrices can be obtained as the labelled transition matrix of a DOAG\@.